hacks-guide/Guide_Wii/_pages/en_US/cios.md

 * An SD card or USB drive
 * [d2x cIOS Installer](/assets/files/d2x-cios-installer.zip)

-It is helpful to note that IOS on the Wii is not affiliated with iOS on Apple devices, and does not bare much technical similarities internally.
-Do not get the Wii IOSs and Apple's iOS mixed up, as it may cause confusion.
+It is helpful to note that IOS on the Wii is not related to iOS on Apple devices, and does not bear much technical similarities internally.
+Do not get the Wii IOSs and Apple's iOS mixed up.
 {: .notice--info}